Ein älterer Mann wird von einem Arzt mit Stethoskop untersucht Ein älterer Mann wird von einem Arzt mit Stethoskop untersucht

 Listen to your heart!

-The heart of an adult is only about the size of a fist and weighs around 300 grams - compared to the human liver it is rather lightweight.
-But the heart is one of the most important organs in our body: In adults, the heart beats an average of 80 times per minute at rest and pumps about 7.000 liters of blood per day.
-If the heart gets out of rhythm and no longer works properly, it can quickly become dangerous.
+The heart of an adult is roughly the size of a fist, weighing around 300 grams—a lightweight compared to the human liver.
+Despite its size, the heart is one of the most crucial organs in our bodies.
+In adults, the heart beats around 80 times per minute at rest, pumping approximately 7,000 liters of blood per day.
+When the heart loses its rhythm and no longer functions properly, it can quickly become dangerous.

 Mann der zu Hause Sport macht

-A balanced diet is just as important as sufficient exercise: Too much cholesterol in the blood endangers the performance of the heart.
-Cholesterol is a fat that can accumulate in the cardiovascular system.
+Just as crucial as getting enough exercise is maintaining a balanced diet: an excess of cholesterol in the blood jeopardizes the heart's performance.
+Cholesterol is a type of fat that can accumulate in the cardiovascular system.

-If the LDL value is too high, it can be lowered through appropriate eating habits.
-Experts advise integrating the so-called Mediterranean cuisine into your diet: vegetables, fruit, legumes, whole grain products, fish, nuts and healthy vegetable oils such as olive oil are good for the heart.
-Animal fats from meat and too much salt, on the other hand, should be avoided.
+If the LDL level is too high, it can be lowered through appropriate dietary habits.
+Experts recommend incorporating the so-called Mediterranean diet into the meal plan: with vegetables, fruits, legumes, whole grains, fish, nuts, and healthy plant oils like olive oil, the heart is supported.
+On the other hand, animal fats from meat and excessive salt should be avoided.

-Cardiovascular disease is not an exclusive "men's disease" - in women, the symptoms of heart attacks can often be misinterpreted because they do not always show the typical chest pain.
-Instead, women may experience back pain, shortness of breath, or vomiting as symptoms of heart attacks.
+Cardiovascular diseases are not exclusive to men—women may interpret the symptoms of heart attacks differently, as they may not always experience typical chest pain.
+Instead, women may have symptoms such as back pain, shortness of breath, or vomiting during a heart attack.

-Cardiovascular disease is not necessarily a question of age either: those who live unhealthily, eat poorly and exercise little have a higher risk of suffering from cardiovascular disease - regardless of gender or age age.
+Cardiovascular diseases are not solely age-related either.
+Those who live unhealthy lifestyles, have poor diets, and lack physical activity have a higher risk of suffering from cardiovascular diseases, regardless of gender or age.

 How can I test my heart health?